Rotifer/duckdb_epl/blog_entries/03_loading_into_duckdb.md

 # Loading and viewing data in DuckDB 🦆⚽

 Now that we have created our source files, we need to upload them into a DuckDB database, verify the data and re-format to create our final analysis-ready tables.
+DuckDB makes loading data very easy and its schema feature is very convenient for organasing tables and other database objects.

 ## Before we start